 First, support and collaborate with diversity associations to help raise awareness for groups who are historically underrepresented.

-Second, empower companies to discover and connect with talented executives from different ethnicities to build leadership teams, C-suites and boards that reflect their customers and wider society.
+Second, empower companies to discover and connect with talented executives from truly diverse backgrounds to build leadership teams, C-suites and boards that reflect their customers and wider society..

 Third, make it easier to analyze diversity trends in organizations and create transparency and accountability around different diversity attributes.